viboes/tags/doc/proposals/overload/DXXXX_Overload.md

 The binary function needs to repeat the overload word for each new overloaded function.

-We think that the variadic version is not much more complex to implement and make user code simpler.
+We think that the variadic version is not much more complex to implement and makes user code simpler.